It’s never too soon or too late to get your teen the help he or she needs…

 Every day, thousands of American teenagers use drugs and alcohol for the first time.
 Tragically, for some, this initial flirtation with adolescent rebellion can quickly turn into serious drug and alcohol addiction.
 If you are the parent, guardian, sibling, friend, teacher, or counselor of a teen who struggles with drug and alcohol abuse, you are already familiar with the devastation and pain that accompany teenage addiction.
-If a teen you love is throwing his/her young life away in the name of addiction, adolescent rebellion, etc., you CAN help, and intervention may be the answer.
+If a teen you love is throwing their young life away in the name of addiction, you can help, and intervention may be the answer.

-You may find yourself wondering if it is “too soon” to stage an intervention on an adolescent.
-If you have done any preliminary research into addiction or addiction treatment, you are probably somewhat familiar with the idea that every drug abuser needs to “hit bottom” before he/she can accept help.
+You may find yourself wondering if it is “too soon” to stage an intervention with an adolescent.
+If you have done any preliminary research into addiction or addiction treatment, you are probably somewhat familiar with the idea that every drug abuser needs to “hit bottom” before they can accept help.
 While there is some truth to this statement, at Intervention 911, we believe in the idea of “raising the bottom.”
-An intervention can be the event in a teen’s life that lets him/her know that enough is enough and that things don’t need to get any worse before they can get better.
+An intervention can be the event in a teen’s life that lets them know that enough is enough, and that things don’t need to get any worse before they can get better.

 Sometimes, it can be tempting to dismiss a serious problem as a “phase” that your teenager will eventually grow out of.
-Breaking the barrier of your own denial is crucial to getting your teen the help he/she deserves.
+Breaking the barrier of your own denial is crucial to getting your teen the help they deserve.
 If your teen exhibits any of the following behaviors, he or she may have a problem with drugs or alcohol:

 - Skipping/missing school